-Students in the Thesis Option must take 30 credit hours, that include EE 5398 Thesis and EE 5399 Thesis .
-EE 5399 Thesis must be repeated until the thesis is defended and submitted to the Graduate School for approval.
+Students in the Thesis Option must take 30 credit hours, that include ECE 5398 Thesis and ECE 5399 Thesis .
+ECE 5399 Thesis must be repeated until the thesis is defended and submitted to the Graduate School for approval.
 The thesis courses cannot be counted towards requirements in the Non Thesis Option.

 Specific Requirements for Non-Thesis Students

-Students in the Non-Thesis Project Option must take 33 credit hours approved by the Graduate Advisor, which include EE 5396 Graduate Projects Graduate Projects and, if approved by the project instructor, EE 5397 Graduate Projects.
+Students in the Non-Thesis Project Option must take 33 credit hours approved by the Graduate Advisor, which include ECE 5396 Graduate Projects Graduate Projects and, if approved by the project instructor, ECE 5397 Graduate Projects.
 A written report must be submitted to the supervising project instructor.
 The project courses cannot be counted towards requirements in the Thesis Option or the Non-Thesis Course-Only Option.